ajyey/fastmail-masked-email/README.md

 - `state`: `enabled` | `disabled` | `pending` ( Defaults to `enabled` )
 - `forDomain`: string ( This is the domain that you want associated with this masked email )
 - `description`: string ( This is a description of the masked email )
+- `emailPrefix`: string ( If supplied, the masked email will start with the given prefix )

 You can optionally pass in a `state` to set the initial state of the masked email.
 The default state is `enabled`.